Security

 ThreatMitigation

-Network surveillanceTLS + Noise NK + E2E encryption — traffic is encrypted three layers deep
+Network surveillanceTLS + Noise NK + E2E; three layers

 Lost deviceSocial recovery + encrypted backups